Precautions to Take When Camping In Australia

 - All windows and latches should be checked, closed, and secured.

 - Check your fire extinguisher.
-Make sure it is functioning in optimal condition.
 Be sure your fire extinguisher is not expired.
+Check the pressure gauge is within the green zone and that there are no dents or rust

 - Check your tyres and your wheels, be sure all of the wheel nuts are properly secured without any rusting.

-- Double check your breaks.
+- Double check your brakes.
 Be sure they are working in an optimal form.
 Also, check the handbrake.

 Checklist For Connecting Your Caravan to Your Car